sammywachtel/harmonic-analysis/README.md

 This library listens to your chord progressions, scales, and melodies and tells you:

 - **What key you're in** and how confident it is about that
-- **The function of each chord** (tonic, dominant, subdominant, etc.)
+- **The function of each chord** (tonic, dominant, subdominant, etc.) with full inversion analysis
 - **What mode you might be using** (Dorian, Mixolydian, Phrygian, etc.)
 - **Advanced harmonic techniques** you're employing (secondary dominants, borrowed chords, etc.)
+- **Chord inversions with proper figured bass notation** (⁶, ⁶⁴, ⁴²)
 - **Multiple valid interpretations** when your music is ambiguous (which is often!)

-Think of it as having a music theory professor analyze your work and explain their reasoning.
+Think of it as having a music theory professor analyze your work and explain their reasoning, including proper voice leading and inversion analysis.

 ## Installation